TabishIzhar/StrucPy/docs/source/InputExample.rst

 Slab Details
 ------------
-Slab details of the reinforced concrete model is an **Optional Parameter**.
-It represents the floor load of the reinforced concrete frame and should be passed in *DataFrame*.
-Dataframe of slab details contains atleast 8 columns representing:
+`slab_details` is an **Optional Parameter**, which represents the floor load of the reinforced concrete frame and should be passed in *DataFrame*.
+Dataframe of slab details contains 8 columns representing:

 Node 1 to node 4 are the four corners of a trapezoidal slab/floor.

-* "Node 1" (*Mandatory Parameter*)- 1st Column of DataFrame  (It should be the node index/name)
+* "Node 1" - 1st Column of DataFrame (It should be the node index/id)
-* "Node 2" (*Mandatory Parameter*) - 2nd Column of DataFrame  (It should be the node index/name)
+* "Node 2" - 2nd Column of DataFrame (It should be the node index/id)
-* "Node 3" (*Mandatory Parameter*) - 3rd Column of DataFrame  (It should be the node index/name)
+* "Node 3" - 3rd Column of DataFrame (It should be the node index/id)
-* "Node 4" (*Mandatory Parameter*) - 4th Column of DataFrame   (It should be the node index/name)
+* "Node 4" - 4th Column of DataFrame (It should be the node index/id)
-* Thickness of slab or floor in millimeter (mm) (*Mandatory Parameter*) - 5th Column of DataFrame
+* Thickness of slab or floor in millimeter (mm) - 5th Column of DataFrame
 * "Floor Finish Load" (*Should be passed 0 if no load*) - 6th Column of DataFrame
 * "Live Load" (*Should be passed 0 if no load*) - 7th Column of DataFrame
 * "Water Proofing Load" (*Should be passed 0 if no load*) - 8th Column of DataFrame